Alice C. Linsley

 |Edom or Idumea, land of red people|

 The first born son inherited his father’s earthly kingdom.
 Nahor, Abraham's older brother, inherited Terah's kingdom between Ur and Haran.
 Haran may have been the oldest of Terah's sons, but according to Genesis he died before his father.
 After Nahor inherited Terah's earthly kingdom, God led Abraham to leave his family and promised him a kingdom.
 This kingdom speaks of the Messianic kingdom.

 Often there were other sons and to these the ruler gave gifts before his death and sent them away.
 These sent-away sons are often the great heroes of the Bible I that they receive divine grace to enable them in establishing territories of their own.
 Cain, Nimrod, Abraham, Joseph, Moses, David are examples.

-The ruling sons often formed 3-clan confederations.
-Here are some of those confederations:
+The ruling sons formed 3-clan confederations based on common ancestry.
+Here are some confederations:

 Cain Abel Seth (Gen. 4-5)

 Ham Japeth Shem (Gen. 5-9)

 Magog Og and Gog (Gen. 10 and Nu.
 21:33)

 Haran Nahor Abraham (Gen. 11-12)